 Searching for Excellence & Diversity®:

-- Recruiting a highly qualified pool of candidates
+- Recruiting a highly qualified pool of diverse candidates

-- Raising awareness of unconscious assumptions and their potential influence on evaluation of candidates
+- Understanding the potential influence of unconscious bias on evaluation of candidates

 - Ensuring a fair and thorough review of candidates